 March is Endometriosis Awareness Month and my doctor was going to be part of a story for KSFY when they asked her if she had a patient that would be willing to share her story, she thought of me.
 Not because I'm on the radio, but because I had a very unique story.

 I had an ovary the size of a grapefruit that needed to be removed.
 I went 25 years without knowing I had Endometriosis.
 Since the diagnosis, I have had a much better quality of life due to treatments working for me.
 Luckily, I haven't had too many side effects.

 I said in the story, "I never wanted to be a girl to be an excuse for not doing something, so I didn't want to be that person that's like, 'Oh I have my period.
 I can't go to work today."

 I experienced a lot of pain due to Endometriosis and I remember my doctor asking me if I ever missed school or work due to my pain.
 I would always just tough it out.
 There were many times I just wanted to stay home and curl up in a ball.

 Women often feel embarrassed when talking about their periods, but it shouldn't be taboo.
 It is a fact of life.

 Periods always become the butt of jokes.
 Like, "What's her problem?
 She must be on her period."

 Well, ya, maybe she is on her period and if you knew the pain she was dealing with, you would understand why she might be having a bad day.
 You wouldn't give someone a hard time for having a complication from diabetes or asthma.

-Thanks to my job and social media, I do feel I have a platform to help spread awareness about Endometriosis, even if it is a small one.
+Thanks to my job and social media, I do feel I have a platform to help spread awareness about Endometriosis.

 Thanks to KSFY and Avera for helping spread awareness and letting me be a part of this story!